 ii.
 “The Psalmist doubtless had before his mind’s eye the picture of Sodom, where burning coals fell on the guilty cities, and where men stumbled into the fire, and when they tried to escape, fell into the deep slime pits, and perished.”
 (Spurgeon)

 d.
-Let evil hunt the violent man: These evil men hunted David (verses 4-6).
+Let evil hunt the violent man: These evil men hunted David (Psalm 140:4-6).
 David prayed that the same would be returned to them – that the hunters would be hunted by their very evil.

 i.
 “God’s judgments against sinners are feathered from themselves, as a fowl shot with an arrow feathered from her own body.”
 (Trapp)